 We have a significant patent portfolio in the field of MRI-guided interventions.
-As of March 1, 2016, we wholly-owned, co-owned or licensed a total of 70 United States patents and 35 United States patent applications, as well as various foreign patents and foreign patent applications corresponding with many of our United States patents and applications.
+As of March 10, 2019, we wholly-owned, co-owned or licensed a total of 84 United States patents and 26 United States patent applications, as well as various foreign patents and foreign patent applications corresponding with many of our United States patents and applications.
 Our owned, issued patents expire at various dates beginning in 2020.
-Our licensed, issued patents began to expire at various dates beginning in 2016.
 Some of our patents and patent applications are co-owned by Boston Scientific, and, with respect to those patents and patent applications, we have licensing and cross-licensing arrangements in place with Boston Scientific.
 As a result of those arrangements, we have exclusive rights to all fields outside neuromodulation and implantable medical leads for cardiac applications, and we have licensed the fields of neuromodulation and implantable medical leads for cardiac applications to Boston Scientific.